-- 1997 Kirt Douglas Wainright, Earl Van Denton and Paul Ruiz were executed by lethal injection January 8.
-Legislation authorized lethal electrified fences at the Department's medium and maximum security facilities.
-Construction of 200 beds at the North Central Unit and 400 beds at the East Arkansas Regional Unit was completed.
-New classrooms opened in May at the Pine Bluff Unit.
-Pastor Silas Johnson was appointed to the Board of Correction and Community Punishment, replacing the Rev. Hezekiah Stewart.
-Eugene Wallace Perry was executed by lethal injection August 6, and for the first time members of the victim's family could view the execution on a video monitor at the Cummins Unit.
-A U.S. Department of Justice lawsuit involving the ADC's past hiring and promotional practices of female employees was settled.
-Construction of the state's first privately managed correctional facilities was completed in December at Newport. - 1998 The Department began paying wages owed for past compensatory time and overtime earned by correctional officers, with nearly \$7.2 million paid to more than 2,000 officers by the end of the fiscal year.
-The state's first privately managed prisons, both 600-bed facilities named for correctional officers killed in the line of duty, opened at New port in January.
+1998 The Department of Correction began paying wages owed for past compensatory time and overtime earned by correctional officers, with nearly \$7.2 mil-lion paid to more than 2,000 officers by the end of the fiscal year.
+The State's first privately managed prisons, both 600-bed facilities named for correctional officers killed in the line of duty, opened at Newport in January.
 The Grimes Unit houses youthful male offenders and the McPherson Unit holds female inmates.
 An expansion at the East Arkansas Regional Unit added 200 medium and 216 maximum beds.
 The Boot Camp was named "Best of the Best" by the American Correctional Association.
 The Board of Correction and Community Punishment adopted a grooming policy requiring inmates to have short haircuts and no beards.
-Collection of DNA samples began for inmates convicted of violent or sexual offenses after a new state law went into effect in August.
+Collection of DNA samples began for inmates convicted of violent or sexual offenses after a new State law went into effect in August.
 Wilburn Henderson was executed by lethal injection July 8.
-Preparations began for the state's first lethal electrified fence, which will be erected at the Cummins Unit.
+Preparations began for the State's first lethal electrified fence, which was erected at the Cummins Unit.
 After raising more than \$185,000 in donations, the new chapel opened at the East Arkansas Regional Unit.
 A new school building opened at the Delta Unit in May.
-A graduation record was set when 865 inmates earned their GEDs in ADC classrooms.
+A GED graduation record was set when 865 inmates earned their GED in ADC classrooms.

 1999 The ADC and the Arkansas Crime Information Center activated the statewide VINE (Victim Information and Notification Everyday) system.
-Construction began in September on a 468-bed addition at the Varner Unit, which will be the state's first Supermax facility.
-The Janitorial Products factory opened in September at the Delta Regional Unit.
+Construction began in September on a 468bed addition at the Varner Unit, which will be the State's first Supermax facility.
+The janitorial products factory opened in September at the Delta Regional Unit.
 To keep its population from falling below 50,000, the City of Pine Bluff planned to annex the Pine Bluff Complex and its 1,400 inmates.
-In February, 36 correctional officers were sworn in as certified law enforcement officers, the first ADC class to complete the training.
+In February, 36 correctional officers were sworn in as certified law enforce ment officers, the first ADC class to complete the training.
 Officer James D. Cannon was seriously injured in an attack by an inmate at the Maximum Security Unit.
-Johnie Michael Cox was executed by lethal injection February 16, and Marion Pruett was executed April 12.
-Alan Willett and Mark Edward Gardner were executed by lethal injection September 8.
-Governor Mike Huckabee's commutation of Bobby Ray Fretwell's death sentence was the first for a Death Row inmate since December 1970.
+Johnie Michael Cox and Marion Pruett, were both executed by lethal injection on February 16 and April 12, respectively.
+Alan Willett and Mark Edward Gardner were executed by lethal injection Septem ber 8.
+Governor Mike Huckabee's commutation of Bobby Ray Fretwell's death sentence was the first for a death row inmate since December 1970.
 Governor Huckabee appointed Benny Magness and Drew Baker to the Board of Correction and Community Punishment.
-Legislation from the 1999 General Assembly placed responsibility for assessing sex offenders with the ADC and required Legislative Council and Board of Correction and Community Punishment review and approval prior to construction of any private correctional facility to house ADC, out of state or federal inmates.
+Legislation from the 1999 General Assembly placed responsibility for assessing sex offenders with the ADC and required Legislative Council and Board of Correction and Community Punishment review and approval prior to construction of any private correctional facility to house ADC, out of State or Federal inmates.